 However, when we “push back the frontiers of science”, we have to ask ourselves whether the gaps in our knowledge are getting bigger and more problematic?
 Or are they getting smaller and less problematic?”

 We continue to have gaps in our cumulative human knowledge, and we likely always will.
 As we continue to study and learn about the natural world (and other things), the question we should be asking is whether those gaps are growing larger and more problematic?
 Or are they shrinking and becoming less problematic?
 And, what model of reality makes best sense of those gaps?

 Hugh Ross suggests that, if the gaps are getting smaller and less problematic, we can have some confidence we are on the right path.
 If the gaps are getting bigger and more problematic, than we have to question whether we are on the right path.

-In this context, Hugh Ross addresses the subject of the origin of life.
-Hugh Ross is an astrophysicist, and he operates an organization (Reasons to Believe) that brings together scientists who have credentials in the scientific community around the world to test biblical models of reality against the science at its cutting edge.
+Hugh Ross is an astrophysicist, and he operates an organization (Reasons to Believe) that brings together scientists who have objective credentials in the scientific community around the world to test biblical models of reality against the science at its cutting edge.
 They devote themselves to keeping up with scientific developments and adjusting their models as appropriate.